 Although it is rarely diagnosed during pregnancy, pheochromocytoma can be very serious for the mother and fetus.
 Women who have an increased risk of pheochromocytoma should have prenatal testing.
 Pregnant women with pheochromocytoma should be treated by a team of doctors who are experts in this type of care.

-Signs of pheochromocytoma in pregnancy may include any of the following:
+Signs of pheochromocytoma in pregnancy may include:

 The diagnosis of pheochromocytoma in pregnant women includes testing for catecholamine levels in blood and urine.
 See the General Information section for a description of these tests and procedures.
 An MRI can be done to safely find tumors in pregnant women because it does not expose the fetus to radiation.

-Treatment of pheochromocytoma during pregnancy may include the following:
+Treatment of pheochromocytoma during pregnancy may include:

 For general cancer information and other resources from the National Cancer Institute, visit: